 5 things I wish I knew when I started my business

 - It’s all research and development– When you think of everything that you do and try in a business from creating a product to making a connection, it’s easy to be overcome with the seriousness of it all.
 We lament the failures and beat ourselves up for all the mistakes.
+Sometimes we celebrate the successes.
 I’ve found it serves me better to think of it all as research and development.
 I learn from everything I do, but especially from the things that don’t work out.

 - Courage comes before confidence-Few people start a new endeavor and feel confident of their abilities and skills.
 We’re all learning and challenging ourselves to grow.
 Don’t wait to be confident before you start.
 You have to start repeatedly before you gain the benefit of confidence.
 Confidence comes from repeated actions.
 As Eleanor Roosevelt said, “Do something everyday that scares you.”

-- You are always marketing–Too many of us think of marketing as something that we do before a big launch or after we publish our masterpiece.
+- You are always marketing-Too many of us think of marketing as something that we do before a big launch or after we publish our masterpiece.
 Actually marketing is something that you need to do everyday as you interact with others and discover how you can best serve them.
-Notice marketing and sales are both about service and helping others, not pushing your product on them.
-You can always be looking for ways to serve others and the best part is that people will look forward to your calls and your presence if you are serving them.
-If you are always pushing a sale?
+Marketing and sales are both about service and helping others, not pushing your product on them.
+You can always be looking for ways to serve others, The best part is, that people will look forward to your calls and your presence if you are serving them.
+What if you are always pushing a sale?
 Not so much.

-Download a copy of my newest ebook: Dream Achieving: Learning to Fly.
+Download a copy of my eBook: Dream Achieving: Learning to Fly.
 It is packed with encouraging and inspiring ways to follow your calling and live it out with passion and purpose.
 You can find here.